 Thrive Market isn’t much different from any other online marketplace.
 To use Thrive Market’s services, you first need to sign up and pay a membership fee to join.
-Upon doing so, you will immediately gain access to Thrive Market’s substantial selection of products.
-You can search the massive catalog or enter a specific item in the sidebar.
-It’s quick, easy, and offers a wealth of savings.
+Upon doing so, you will immediately gain access to their substantial selection of products.

 To join, there are two basic membership options.
 You need to pay an annual membership fee of $59.95.
 Doing the math, that’s only $5 a month.
-If you don’t think you will be using Thrive Market every month, you may opt the pay-as-you-go monthly membership fee option instead.
+If you don’t think you will be using Thrive Market every month, you may opt for the pay-as-you-go monthly membership fee option instead.
 Plus, the member savings alone easily make up for the yearly $60.

-This monthly fee comes out to double what you pay as a yearly member, at $9.95 a month.
-So if you think you will use Thrive Market more than 6 months out of the year, the annual membership is the best way to go.
+The monthly fee comes out to double what you pay as a yearly member, at $9.95 a month.
+So, if you think you will use Thrive Market more than 6 months out of the year, the annual membership is the best way to go.

-It’s important to note that Thrive’s membership perks can potentially save you as much as 50% on certain items.
+It’s important to note that Thrive Market’s membership perks can potentially save you as much as 50% on certain items.
 When you look at it that way, $5 or even $10 a month is a reasonable price to pay.

-Thrive Market also guarantees that you’ll save money, we’ll come back to this later.
+Thrive membership also guarantees that you’ll save money.
+We’ll come back to this later.